mkonkel/VoyagerNavigation/README.md

 provides various ways to navigate between the screens.
 The library is tightly coupled with te `Jetpack Compose` and can use `ScreenModel` or a `ViewModel` for handling the business logic that's really flexible and can speed up the process if yu used such approach in the past.
-Comparing to the [Decompose I have mentioned in previous post](https://github.com/mkonkel/DecomposeNavigation) it is simpler to configure and use out of the box.
+Comparing to the [Decompose](https://github.com/mkonkel/DecomposeNavigation) I have mentioned in previous post it is simpler to configure and use out of the box.
 It requires less effort to start with, but in the other hand it is more tied to Compose itself.
+Other library for compose multiplatform navigation is [Appyx](https://github.com/mkonkel/AppyxNavigation) that has lot of similarities to the Voyager.
+It also is closely connected to compose, and provide a lot of flexible faetures that can be used in the application.
+But i find myself more comfortable with the Voyager, it is more intuitive.

 If you are looking fora navigation lib for your compose multiplatform project you definitely should give it a try!